-The office of Budget & Financial Planning provides budget, financial planning, and analysis functions for Western Washington University.
-The office reports directly to the Vice President of Business and Financial Affairs and works closely with a wide variety of offices at Western to provide budget, financial planning, and analysis functions to the University.
+The office of Strategy, Management & Budget provides budget, financial planning, and analysis functions for Western Washington University.
+The office reports to the Vice President of Business and Financial Affairs and works closely with a wide variety of offices at Western to provide budget, financial planning, and analysis functions to the University.

 - Develop and implement policies governing resource allocation